-Staff recommends Metro Council approve resolution No. 23-5348 as recommended by JPACT and MPAC.
+Staff recommends Metro Council consider approving resolution No. 23-5348 as recommended by JPACT and MPAC at the November 30 meeting.

 ANTICIPATED EFFECTS AND BUDGET IMPACT

 The following are anticipated effects of this action:

 - Staff will produce a final 2023 High Capacity Transit Strategy that reflects recommended changes identified in Exhibit B to Resolution No. 23-5348. - A targeted review and update of the Regional Transportation Functional Plan will occur to ensure that the functional plan language and provisions are consistent with and adequately reflect new and updated transit vision and policies adopted in the 2023 RTP. - The Regional Transportation Functional Plan will subsequently be implemented through future local Transportation System Plan updates. - The 2023 High Capacity Transit Strategy will inform future regional planning and investment decisions and ongoing performance monitoring to meet state and federal requirements.